-Appearance: Orange-bronze to deep copper color, yet stopping short of brown.
+Appearance: Light amber to orange-bronze to deep copper color, yet stopping short of brown.
 Brilliant clarity (may be filtered).
 Thick, creamy, long-lasting off-white head.

 Flavor: Assertive hop bitterness well balanced by a sturdy yet clean and crisp malt character.
-The malt presence is moderated by high attenuation, but considerable rich and complex malt flavors remain.
+The malt presence is moderated by moderately-high to high attenuation, but considerable rich and complex malt flavors remain.
 Some fruity esters may survive the lagering period.
-A long-lasting, dry, bittersweet or nutty finish reflects both the hop bitterness and malt complexity.
+A long-lasting, medium-dry to dry, bittersweet or nutty finish reflects both the hop bitterness and malt complexity.
 Noble hop flavor can be moderate to low.
 No roasted malt flavors or harshness.
 No diacetyl.
 Some yeast strains may impart a slight sulfury character.
 A light minerally character is also sometimes present in the finish, but is not required.
+The apparent bitterness level is sometimes masked by the high malt character; the bitterness can seem as low as moderate if the finish is not very dry.